cindidong/DH110/Assignments/1/README.md

 ![The Method Behind the Music](https://user-images.githubusercontent.com/55977486/161948029-02681b08-071c-4560-8f2e-39529d56b2f8.png)
 ### Heuristic Evaluation
 #### Overall Evaluation
 This website has major issues, mostly relating to the difficulty of lesson/page navigation with the table of contents.
 A complete revamp of this feature should be the main area of focus.
-Likewise, this website has the basic HTML design of older websites, which makes it look uninteresting.
+Likewise, this website has the basic HTML design of older websites and no interactive elements, which makes it boring and uninteresting.
 Overall, this website wouldn't be suitable for the target audience of mid-aged men.
-The issues further discussed below would cause confusion for even those who are tech literate, much less mid-aged men.

 #### 1: Visibility of system status
 - This website has a table of contents on the left side, but it doesn't highlight which section/page you are currently on.
 This makes it hard for the user to determine which page they currently are on.
 (3)